stonepros/stone/doc/releases/luminous.rst

   * RBD mirroring's rbd-mirror daemon is now highly available.
 We recommend deploying several instances of rbd-mirror for reliability.
-  * RBD mirroring's rbd-mirror daemon should utilize unique Ceph user IDs per instance to support the new mirroring dashboard.
+  * RBD mirroring's rbd-mirror daemon should utilize unique Stone user IDs per instance to support the new mirroring dashboard.
   * The default 'rbd' pool is no longer created automatically during cluster creation.
 Additionally, the name of the default pool used